go-go-golems/glazed/cmd/glaze/doc/topics/help-system.md

-For example, if the user requests the help for the `json` command, glazed will look for all the sections related to the `json` command (in the `Commands` metadata entry), sort them into a `GenericHelpPage`, and then render them using one of the `help-long-section-list.tmpl` or `help-short-section-list.tmpl` templates.
+For example, if the user requests the help for the `json` command, glazed will look for all the sections related to the `json` command (in the `Commands` metadata entry), sort them into a `HelpPage`, and then render them using one of the `help-long-section-list.tmpl` or `help-short-section-list.tmpl` templates.

 TODO(manuel, 2022-12-09): Add more information about how we actually query sections (using SectionQuery)